17 Natural experiments

 4. Where does Michels (2017) get data on natural disasters from?
 Is there anything that is problematic about this data source?
 Would it be possible to use another approach to data collection?
 What challenges would that approach face?

-5. A recurring question in accounting is whether it matters whether information is disclosed or recognized?
+5. A recurring question in accounting is if it matters whether information is disclosed or recognized.
 One view is that, if markets are efficient, it should not matter where the information is disclosed, so recognition should not matter relative to disclosure.
 What assumptions underlie this view?
 Are there any reasons to believe that they do or do not hold in the setting of Michels (2017)?
 What are the implications for the ability of Michels (2017) to deliver clean causal inferences?
 How might materiality criteria differ for disclosed and recognized events?
 Would differences in these criteria affect the empirical analysis of Michels (2017)?

 6. What causal inferences does Michels (2017) draw?
 What (if any) issues do you see with regard to these?